sitedata/checklyhq.com/site/content/docs/monitoring/_index.md

 You can select one or more data center locations to run your check from.
 We advise to **always select at least 2 locations**.
 There are two reason for this:

-1. Redundancy: We might have an issue in one location, but not the other.
+1. Redundancy: we might have an issue in one location, but not the other.
 2. Double checking: if your check fails and you have "double check" enabled we will retry the check from the other location.

 A picture is a thousand words: